Tracking the origin of black holes with the stochastic gravitational wave background popcorn signal: Primordial Black Hole models

 Note that functional form of the LN mass function in Eq.~\ref{eq:lognormal} would be also modulated by the variations of $w$ at the QCD transition and the pion mass scale~\citep{Carr:2018poi}.
 However, being the mass function very peaked, our results are almost unaffected by this.

-The constraints shown in Fig. 1 have multiple caveats, some due to the assumption of single-mass (so-called monochromatic) mass functions or that of uniformly distributed PBH.
+Taken the CMB constraints (dashed line in Fig.~\ref{fig:fpbh}) at face value, the presence of the secondary peak around $\sim 10^{6}\, M_\odot$ would rule out the TH mass function.
+We stress, however, that the results presented in this paper are mainly affected by the masses in the range $[\mathcal{O}(0.1)\,M_\odot,\,\mathcal{O}(100)\,M_\odot\,]$ because of the limited sensitivity and frequency range of the ground-based experiments, and larger masses are almost irrelevant for our purposes.
+We also note that a possible way to avoid such constraints is to add a small amount of running to the spectral index in the simple parameterization for $\mathcal{P}_{\zeta}(k)$\footnote{Private communication from one of the authors (JGB) to the author of~\citet{Hasinger:2020ptw}.}, which is well motivated since it mimics the rise of the power spectrum from the large scales probed by the CMB~\citep{Ezquiaga:2017fvi}.
+Furthermore, the constraints shown in Fig. 1 have multiple caveats, some due to the assumption of single-mass (so-called monochromatic) mass functions or that of uniformly distributed PBH.
 Relaxing those assumptions, many of the constraints either go away of they shift around.
-A reanalysis of the bounds can be found in Ref. \cite{Carr:2019kxo}.
+A reanalysis of some of the bounds can be found in~\citep{Carr:2019kxo}.